FahadAssadi/IoTM-Dashboard/app/net_backend/TodoApi/readme.md

 ```

  This should return a localhost connection in the terminal that you can use to access the swagger UI which shows all the available API endpoints and allows you to debug them.

+ # Local environment variables

+ Add an .env file to this directory and copy paste the data pinned in the #backend channel to ensure your backend has access to the supabase database.